deer-marketing-lab/tisemdown/README.md

 # tisemdown <img src="man/figures/tisemdown_hex.png" align="right" width=200 />

-This project is a modified version Chester Ismay’s {thesisdown} package to provide support for Tilburg School of Economics and management Students to adhere to thesis formatting guidelines.
+This project is a modified version Chester Ismay’s {thesisdown} package to provide support for Tilburg School of Economics and Management Students to adhere to thesis formatting guidelines for their Masters Thesis.

-This project provides a template for writing a thesis in R Markdown, and rendering those files into a PDF formatted according to [the requirements of Tilburg University](FIXME).
+This project provides a template for writing a thesis in R Markdown, and rendering those files into a PDF.
 This project was inspired by the [thesisdown](https://github.com/ismayc/thesisdown) and [bookdown](https://github.com/rstudio/bookdown) packages.